 3. It gets your website more traffic.

-Blogging helps improve your SEO (for a more technical breakdown on how that works check out this blog http://www.blogtyrant.com/beginner-blogging-seo/) but aside from that it helps your traffic in other ways.
-Let’s say you write an awesome blog discussing the “5 diy ways to decorate mason jars” and that blog gets shared on Facebook.
-All of the sudden you have visitors coming to your website, that would have otherwise never heard of your business, because of that one blog.
-This brings us to the next point, share all of your blogs on your social media accounts and don’t be afraid to re-share.
-Blogs, if headlined correctly, can be a great way to entice new clients and drive that traffic to your website.
+Blogging helps improve your SEO (for a more technical breakdown on how that works, check out this blog) but aside from that, it helps your traffic in other ways.
+Let’s say you write an awesome blog discussing the 5 DIY ways to decorate mason jars and that blog gets shared on Facebook.
+All of a sudden, you have visitors coming to your website that would have otherwise never heard of your business: all because of that one blog.
+This brings us to the next point: share all of your blogs on your social media accounts and don’t be afraid to re-share.
+Blogs, if titled correctly, can be a great way to entice new clients and drive that traffic to your website.

 Not a blogger?
 Outsource this vital part of your marketing strategy to us.
-At Smarter Searches we have a team of avid bloggers that not only love it, but can do it well.
+At Smarter Searches we have a team of avid bloggers that not only love to write but can do it well.
 This leaves you time to focus on other things, like running your business.

-Prioritizing blogging (and doing it well) will put you ahead of the competition and could be the key piece you need to make your small business a big business.
+Prioritizing blogging (and doing it well) will put you ahead of the competition and could be the key piece you need to make your small business a big success.